English as a Second Language Writing Grammar Audio Stories Podcasts Communication Academic Writing

 WHEN DO WE USE THE MODAL would?

 The modal would is very common, and carries several different meanings.
-In this example, we use would because it is a polite request, and we use the modal would with polite requests:
+In this example, we use would because it is a polite request, and we use the would with polite requests:

 Would you please help me?